NanoComp/mpb/doc/docs/Installation.md

 Also, in order to get good performance, you'll need fast interconnect hardware such as Gigabit Ethernet, InfiniBand, or Myrinet.
 The speed bottleneck comes from the FFT, which requires most of the communications in MPB.
 FFTW's MPI transforms ([see below](Installation.md#fftw)) come with benchmark programs that will give you a good idea of whether you can get speedups on your system.
 Of course, even with slow communications, you can still benefit from the memory savings per CPU for large problems.

 As described below, when you configure MPB with MPI support (`--with-mpi`), it installs itself as `mpb-mpi`.
-See also the [manual](Scheme_User_Interface.md) for information on using MPB on parallel machines.
+See also the [User Interface](Scheme_User_Interface.md) for information on using MPB on parallel machines.
 Normally, you should *also* install the serial version of MPB, if only to get the `mpb-data` utility, which is not installed with the MPI version.

 HDF5 (recommended)
 -----------------------------------